 Registration in AREC 990 Seminar Course is required.
 This is a non-credit course for which there is no fee.
 Participation is mandatory.
 Notices for seminars will be emailed to you.
-The seminars are most Fridays from 3:00 p.m. to 4:20 p.m. in Room 1E85 Agriculture for term 1 and 5C61 Agriculture for term 2.
-The instructor responsible for the 2023-2024 seminar course is Dr. Ken Belcher.
-Please clear any absences with him at: ken.belcher@usask.ca.
+The seminars are most Fridays from 3:00 p.m. to 4:20 p.m. in Room 2E25 Agriculture.
+The instructor responsible for the 2023-2024 seminar course is Dr. Jill Hobbs.
+Please clear any absences with her at: jill.hobbs@usask.ca.